montanaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Even though divorce records are considered public records, there are exceptions.
 Due to the sensitive nature of divorce paperwork and privacy concerns, the parties in a divorce may appeal to the Montana Family Court to seal some or all of the proceedings records.
 If a judge grants the motion, the records are sealed and are only accessible to the parties named on the record and their counsels or legal representatives.

-Third-party websites may be an alternative for accessing public Montana divorce records, but the accuracy of results cannot be guaranteed since their operations are not regulated by government agencies.
+Third-party websites may be an alternative for accessing public Montana divorce records, but the accuracy of results cannot be guaranteed since government agencies do not regulate their operations.

 What Types of Divorce Records are Available in Montana?